manwar/Starwoman/README.md

     Preloading the applications with `--preload-app` command line option enables copy-on-write friendly memory management.
-Also, the minimum memory usage Starman requires for the master process is 7MB and children (workers) is less than 3.0MB.
+Also, the minimum memory usage Starwoman requires for the master process is 7MB and children (workers) is less than 3.0MB.

 - PSGI compatible